iamvenu13342/AWS/IAM/scenario.md

 <h2>Scenario 4: **Restricting Access to Specific IP Addresses**<h2>

-**Question: How can you restrict IAM users to access AWS resources only from specific IP addresses? **
+<h3>Question: How can you restrict IAM users to access AWS resources only from specific IP addresses?</h3>

 **Answer**: